The Hilliard Society is run by a council of approximately 14 elected members and is governed by a constitution. The council are elected for two years.

 Rosalind has been a professional miniaturist for over thirty years, specialising in watercolour landscapes, and she is a co-founder of the Society.

-Awarded The Royal Miniature Society Gold Memorial Bowl 2012, she became President of the RMS in 2014.
+Awarded The Royal Miniature Society Gold Memorial Bowl 2012, she served as President of the RMS from 2014 to 2019.

 Heather O. Catchpole PPHSF